paulzeitz/paulzeitz.github.io/_posts/2023-01-25-open-proctoring.md

 ---
 layout: post
-title: Open Proctoring Sites
+title: Latest News
-subtitle: Open proctoring sites; BAMO is in 5 weeks
+subtitle: Open proctoring sites
 ---

 If you have already registered, you don't need to do so again.